Imsharad/flow/docs/user_stories.md

 ## 5. Onboarding & Setup
 *   **As a new user,** I want a clear onboarding wizard that verifies my microphone is working and permissions are granted, so I don't face silent failures when I first try to dictate.
 [Completed]
-*   **As a user with a slow internet connection,** I want the app to work with a smaller, faster model ("Moonshine Tiny") out of the box, with the option to download "Pro" models later.
-[Pending]
+*   **As a user with a slow internet connection,** I want the app to work with a locally-downloaded model (WhisperKit + large-v3-turbo) out of the box, with the option to use smaller models for faster loading.
+[Completed]